 In my book, The Beginning Counselor’s Survival Guide, my main goal is to simplify the difficult-to-understand.
 For a career that is all about helping people, we certainly do make it complicated to get into sometimes!
-As the co-founder of Beginning Counselor: Building Your Ideal Internship I get questions all the time, many of them starting with, “What do they mean by _______?”
+In my private Facebook group for counselors in training, I get questions all the time, many of them starting with, “What do they mean by _______?”

 The fact is, with counseling licensure, as well as with counseling practice, there are a lot of gray areas.